maurergroup/md_tian2/README.md

 		v) fit_training_data: path to training data
 		w) fit_validation_data: path to validation data
 		x) evasp: reference energy for fit
-		y) maxit: maximum number of iteration during fit
+		y) maxit: maximum number of iterations during fit
-		z) nthreads: number of threads used for fitting aa) adsorption_distance: define distance of projectile to surface (start and end) to get interaction time ab) rng_type: we have two types of RNG, default is 1 if you give no keyword ac) debug: debugging, only interesting for us
+		z) nthreads: number of threads used for fitting aa) adsorption_distance: define distance of projectile to surface (start and end) to get interaction time ab) rng_type: we have two types of RNG, default is 1 if you give no keyword ac) debug: debugging, only interesting for developers

         Annotations to points from list: